ajh123-archives/HistorySurvival-pre0.0.5/README.md

 # HistorySurvival

-This "game" is mostly the product of the tutorial series "OpenGL 3D Game Tutorials" published on YouTube by ThinMatrix. https://youtu.be/VS8wlS9hF8E
+This "game" has been made partly from the tutorial series "OpenGL 3D Game Tutorials" published on YouTube by ThinMatrix. https://youtu.be/VS8wlS9hF8E

-This code was meant to be a migration of his tutorial game from LWJGL 2 to modern LWJGWL 3, but based of https://github.com/gruberchris/ThinMatrixGame as a starter.
+This code made from https://github.com/gruberchris/ThinMatrixGame which was to be a migration of ThinMatrix's tutorial game from LWJGL 2 to modern LWJGL 3.

 ## Keyboard Controls
 * W is forward movement